nasa/fprime/docs/Tutorials/MathComponent/writing-unit-tests-4.md

 ```

-Fourth, add the following line to the main function of `TestMain.cpp`, just before the return statement:
+Third, add the following line to the main function of `TestMain.cpp`, just before the return statement:

 ```cpp
 // In: TestMain.cpp